 Few, if any, British tomato growers are more than 100 km from a supermarket distribution centre or wholesale market.

-Over three quarters of current UK tomato consumption is of imported fruit.
-Most is from Holland, Southern Spain, the Canary Islands, Israel and North Africa.
+Around three-quarters of current UK tomato consumption is of imported fruit.
+Most are from Holland, Southern Spain, the Canary Islands and North Africa.
 Delivery to British supermarket shelves requires lengthy transport by road or sea.
-As a consequence, imported fruit can be over 7 days old before it arrives on supermarket shelves!
+As a consequence, imported fruit can be well over 7 days old before it arrives on supermarket shelves!
+British tomatoes can be picked today and in stores within 24 hours!

 Did You Know?